Parity-encoding-based quantum computing with Bayesian error tracking: Introduction

-The generation of RHG lattices, which is a major challenge to realize fault-tolerant MBQC, can be done by entangling multiple small resource states with \textit{fusions of types~I and~II} \cite{browne2005resource}.
-Both types of fusions are not ideal in linear optical systems because of theoretical limitations as well as environmental factors such as photon losses.
-In general, fault-tolerant fusion failure rates should be less than $\sim 14.5\% < 50\%$ if the adaptive scheme in Ref. \cite{auger2018fault} is used, which is only possible with additional resources \cite{braunstein1995measurement}.
+The generation of RHG lattices, which is a significant challenge for realizing fault-tolerant optical MBQC, can be done by entangling multiple small resource states with fusions of types~I and/or~II \cite{browne2005resource}.
+Both types of fusions are not ideal in linear optics because of theoretical limitations and environmental factors such as photon losses.
+Fusion success rates cannot exceed 50\% without additional resources \cite{braunstein1995measurement} for single-photon qubits, which is far too insufficient to implement MBQC \cite{auger2018fault}.
 There exist several types of approaches to overcome this shortcoming.
-Some examples are (i) different types of encoding strategies with coherent states \cite{jeong2001quantum, jeong2002efficient}, hybrid qubits \cite{omkar2020resource, omkar2021highly}, and multiphoton qubits \cite{lee2015nearly, omkar2022all} that significantly improve error thresholds and resource overheads \cite{omkar2022all}, (ii) ancillary photons to boost the success rate of a type-II fusion to 75\% \cite{grice2011arbitrarily, ewert2014efficient}, which enables MBQC with the renormalization method \cite{herr2018local}, (iii) redundant structures added to resource states to replace a single fusion by multiple fusion attempts \cite{li2015resource}, and (iv) use of squeezing for teleportation channels \cite{takeda2013deterministic} or inline-processes \cite{zaidi2013beating, kilmer2019boosting}.
+Some examples include (i) different types of encoding strategies with coherent states \cite{jeong2001quantum, jeong2002efficient}, hybrid qubits \cite{omkar2020resource, omkar2021highly}, and multiphoton qubits \cite{lee2015nearly, omkar2022all} that significantly improve error thresholds and resource overheads \cite{omkar2022all}, (ii) adding ancillary photons to boost the success rate of a type-II fusion to 75\% \cite{grice2011arbitrarily, ewert2014efficient}, which enables MBQC with the renormalization method \cite{herr2018local}, (iii) redundant structures added to resource states to replace a single fusion by multiple fusion attempts \cite{fujii2010fault, li2010fault, li2015resource}, and (iv) the use of squeezing for teleportation channels \cite{takeda2013deterministic} or inline-processes \cite{zaidi2013beating, kilmer2019boosting}.